oliviadonnelly045/2026-2ACS2-PA3/README.md

 Test & Reflect:
     WWW: I was able to create a working program that allows the user to add and remove events from their weekly schedule.
 I was able to make it so the user could log their daily schedules in dictionaries that saved the full weekly schedule to a .txt file that could be printed to show their full schedule.

     EBI: I had a hard time figuring out how to get the dictionary to save into the .txt file and print the full schedule without just printing the empty dictionaries.
 Eventually, I figured it out by changing it so there is not an individual dictionary for each day and learned how to fix this problem in the future.
+I also had a hard time getting the file to be updated each round instead of over written and eventually got it to work.

     IMT: If I had more time, I would have added the option to add tasks/a to-do list in addition to the schedule I currently have.
 This would allow the user to log events and tasks they need to complete.
 I would also make it so the user could remove specific events from each day instead of all events on that day.